 14. GNOME Calendar

 GNOME is a simple and stunning Linux calendar app.
-The app is basically intended to function with GNOME desktop seamlessly.
-There is much probability that you have already come to touch with this program if you have been a user of Ubuntu because GNOME comes as pre-installed on this distribution.
+The app is intended to function with the GNOME desktop seamlessly.
+There is much probability that you have already come to touch with this program if you have been a user of Ubuntu because GNOME comes pre-installed on this distribution.

 - You can sync the online calendars if you have an online account of GNOME.